Leandro Fernández (artist): Career

 Also in 2015, Fernández with Riccardo Burchielli illustrated Mad Max: Fury Road - Nux and Immortan Joe #1, written by Mark Sexton, Nico Lathouris, George Miller and published by Vertigo.
 Jesse Schedeen, for IGN, wrote that "this issue features four different pencillers tackling different segments.
 These artists work together well in terms of achieving a unified visual tone.
 The problem is that the comic channels little of the film's frenetic energy or sense of style".
 The issue was in the top twenty of the "Apple iBooks US Bestseller List - Comics & Graphic Novels" for three weeks.

 In 2016, Fernández illustrated The Discipline, which was written by Peter Milligan and published by Image Comics.
 The Publishers Weekly review of The Discipline, Vol. 1: The Seduction trade paperback stated that "the artwork, both Fernández’s rendering and the colors by Cris Peter, are reminiscent of Hellboy and BPRD".
 In 2017, Fernández illustrated The Old Guard, which was written by Greg Rucka, colored by Daniela Miwa and published by Image Comics.
 In March 2017, Skydance Media picked up the rights to adapt the comic into a film.

 In 2018, Fernández began illustrating American Carnage, which was written by Bryan Hill and published by DC Vertigo as part of DC Entertainment's relaunch of Vertigo.
 Jim Dandy, for Den of Geek, wrote that "Fernandez’s art is stellar.
 The art feels a lot like Eduardo Risso’s on the surface, but there are some subtle differences that make it stand apart: the art in American Carnage is less blocky, which I think allows for a little more subtlety in expressions and body language".
-American Carnage ended with issue #9 in 2019 when DC Vertigo was shutdown.
+American Carnage ended with issue #9 in 2019 when DC Vertigo was shut down.

 In December 2019, Fernández began illustrating the second volume of The Old Guard called The Old Guard: Force Multiplied.
 The Old Guard film was released on Netflix in July 2020.

+In 2024, Fernández began illustrating the 12-issue miniseries DC Elseworlds title Gotham by Gaslight: The Kryptonian Age, the third book in the Gotham by Gaslight series.